gluten free pigs in a blanket served on a plate

 • 1 recipe crescent roll dough

-• 6 full size hot dogs cut into 3 even pieces each
+• 6 full size plant-based hot dogs or sausages cut into 3 even pieces each

 • 1 egg